 General awareness, however, is very different from fully understanding the producer or importer’s role in the registration process; which chemicals often found in textile products are considered harmful and therefore restricted from use; or when it is necessary to register chemical substances with the European Chemical Agency (ECHA).

-If you rely on guesswork to piece together these requirements, your product will almost certainly be turned away from the EU market due to an unexpected detection of a restricted chemical in a material you commissioned from a factory in China, or your failure to register an overlooked production substance used in excess of the REACH Registration threshold limit.
+Proper actions must be followed to ensure your products won’t be turned away from the EU market due to an unexpected detection of a restricted chemical in a material you commissioned from a factory in Vietnam, or your failure to register an overlooked production substance used in excess of the REACH Registration threshold limit.

 Harmful chemicals, as identified by the European Chemical Agency (ECHA), are known as Substances of Very High Concern (SVHC)--meaning any substance considered to be: